Border Sheepdog History/Origin

 The appearance of the Border Sheepdog can be hard to predict due to the wide variety of traits from its parent breeds.
 Typically, a Border Sheepdog may have tall, hair-fringed ears.
 Their eyes, whether light or dark brown, are always lively and intelligent.

 The Border Sheepdog’s coat typically blends the traits of its Border Collie and Shetland Sheepdog parents.
 Common coat colors include black, blue, merle, and sable, often with white and tan markings.
-Some may have solid coats, while others display a mix of colors.
-Their fur is long, straight, and double-coated, providing protection and comfort in various weather conditions.

 There are no significant differences between male and female Border Sheepdogs in terms of appearance or temperament.
 Both genders tend to have similar physical traits and energy levels, although individual personalities can vary based on genetics and training.
 Any behavioral differences are typically minor and more dependent on upbringing and socialization than gender.

-A balanced diet for the Border Sheepdog should include meat, bone, offal, and a small portion of plant ingredients, all of which provide essential vitamins and minerals.
+A balanced diet for the Border Sheepdog should include meat, bone, offal, shrimp and a small portion of plant ingredients, all of which provide essential vitamins and minerals.
 Their food should be tailored to the needs of a high-energy, medium-sized breed.
 Border Sheepdogs can be prone to weight gain if overfed, so it’s important to maintain a regular feeding schedule and limit treats.

 Like all dogs, their dietary requirements will evolve from puppyhood to adulthood and into their senior years.
 It’s best to consult your veterinarian for specific diet recommendations based on your dog’s weight, energy level, and overall health.